cedricrey/ac-connector/README.md

 Then you have to get your connection using ACCLogManager class
 ```
 var login = ACCLogManager.getLogin( 'myconnection' );
+//'myconnection' is the 'name' of one of your connection
 ```

 When you get your 'ACCLogin' object, you can instanciate standard class, passing an object with your login with 'accLogin' name.
 Every method return a Promise.